clementtech/Scribd-Viewer/README.md

 5. Paste the url of the file you want to view and Enjoy!
    - Click on the URL outputed by the program and enjoy paywall-free experience.
    ![image](https://github.com/user-attachments/assets/160c9df0-8532-4c68-bd9e-8c2f88348cf8)

+# Current Progress
+- Works as expected
+- Reject invalid link
+- Stop the program when new link is generated
+- Added testing code to test the program